 For that reason, although I am going to state clearly what I think you MUST say, I think the order in which you say these things should be allowed to emerge semi-naturally from the conversation.
 'Semi-naturally' because it is your responsibility as the interviewer to steer the opening conversation and the rest of the interview.
-Time is usually short, so you only have a few minutes to set the scene and get off to a good start.
+Time is usually short, so you only have a few minutes to set the scene and get the ITSM assessment interview off to a good start.

 So, before you start the interview proper, here are the areas you MUST cover, with a suggested order which may vary slightly with the circumstances.

 1. Welcome the interviewee into the room.
 Briefly introduce yourself ( if you're an external assessor, this is NOT a chance to advertise yourself or your company!)

 2. Confirm that you're speaking to the right person about the right subject (for example the Change Management process).